 - An employee is laid off when they’re given less work or no work – with the plan that the employee will return to a regular work schedule.
 If an employee’s hours are reduced, they are considered laid off as soon as they earn less than 50 percent of their weekly wages at the regular rate (averaged over the previous eight weeks

-- They are only considered temporary if the layoff is part of an employment contract or the employee agrees to the layoff.
+- They are only considered temporary if the layoff is part of an employment contract, or if the employee agrees to the layoff.
 You must have them sign a voluntary temporary lay-off agreement.

-- You do not have to pay out vacation nor statutory severance.
+- You do not have to pay out vacation or statutory severance.

-- If the temporary layoff is longer than 13 weeks, it becomes a termination of employment.
-The start of the layoff is the termination date and the employer must give pay for length of service based on this date
+- If the temporary layoff is longer than 13 weeks (or applicable duration based on the date of lay-off and special extensions), it becomes a termination of employment.
+The start of the layoff is the termination date, and the employer must give pay for the length of service based on this date.

 Record of Employment:

 - How to Complete the Record of Employment Form